Salavin/band-bot/README.md

 * Mention someone to use their profile picture for the picture!
 Ex: `!generatememe @Someome *meme text here*`
 * If you don't attach an image with `!generatememe`, it will use the last picture that was sent as the background.
 With this, you can essentially re-meme other peoples memes!
 Or, if someone posts a pic you know a funny caption for, just use `!generatememe *meme text here*`!

-`!uptime`: Shows the uptime for the bot.
+`!stats`: Shows the uptime and memory usage for the bot.

 `!date`: Displays the current date and time.